mohammadmansour200/FreeTube/README.md

 4. Push your changes to your forked repository
 5. Open a pull request to merge your changes into the main repository.

-Feel free to explore the demo and contribute to this project if you have any suggestions or would like to improve the YouTube video player clone!
+Feel free to explore the demo and contribute to this project if you have any suggestions or would like to improve it.